fallen-icarus/cardano-swaps/README.md

 Many DEXes on Cardano are currently implemented in ways that lock users' assets into a tightly fixed, and/or centrally maintained, set(s) of script addresses.
-Such design patterns are reminiscent of the EVM's accounts-based programming paradigm, and inherit many of the same downsides;
-scalability bottlenecks, expressiveness restrictions, and asset/stake centralization.
+Such design patterns are reminiscent of the EVM's accounts-based programming paradigm, and inherit many of the same downsides: scalability bottlenecks, expressiveness restrictions, and asset/stake centralization.
 DEXes that hope to become the foundation for a healthy and fully trustless, decentralized economy must adhere to a radically different approach that takes full advantage of the composability and availability